zwilias/elm-coverage/docs/under-the-hood.rst

 The analyzer
 ------------

 The analyzer is a thin wrapper around an Elm module.
-The wrapper reads in all the coverage files.
-Once all the data is aggregated, the original source files are read and the whole shebang is sent off to the Elm module.
+The wrapper reads in the ``info.json`` file created by the instrumenter, all the coverage files created by the ``elm-test`` run, and all the sources of the referenced files.
+Once all the data is read, it is bundled up and sent off to an Elm module for further processing.

-The Elm module, in turn, parses all that data and creates the HTML report, returning the generated report as a String over a port.
+The Elm module parses all that data and creates the HTML report, returning the generated report as a String over a port.